setrar/microelectronics/Gears/fpga/Platforms/Avnet/Artix-7A50T/vivado/install/README.md

 ---

-## :x: Pre-installation preparation (not sure about this section)
+## Pre-installation preparation

 To avoid installer hang-ups or missing dependencies, do the following first:

 1. Update your system:

    ```bash
    sudo apt update && sudo apt upgrade
    ```

-2. Install required libraries and add i386 architecture (because some legacy libs may be 32-bit):
+2. Install required libraries and add i386 architecture (because some legacy libs may be 32-bit): (:x: not sure about this section)

    ```bash
    sudo dpkg --add-architecture i386